Elegant crab spider

 The abdomen is large, broadly oval, widest toward the rear, and flattened above.
 There are three pairs of large dark spots.
 They are separated in the middle by a broad pale stripe, and separated from each other by narrow, rearward-curved bands.

 The legs are long, stout, and mostly pale with numerous dark dots and slightly larger spots.
 The first and second pairs of legs are the longest.
 They are strong, spiny, and nearly equal in length.
 They are normally held out and forward, crab-like.
 This is the feature that gives the family Thomisidae its common name.
 The third and fourth pairs are shorter and nearly equal in length.
 On the female, the legs are entirely pale, matching the carapace.
 On the male, the third segment (femur) is dark, matching the carapace.
-The last leg segment (tarsus) on each leg has two claws at the end but these are not visible without magnification.
+The last part of each leg (tarsus) has two claws at the end but these are not visible without magnification.
 The tarsi on all legs do not have a brush of hairs (scopula) on the underside, and there is no tuft of hairs (claw tuft) at the end on any leg.

 Size